Approaching sensitive conversations

-In any case, it’s important to consider how to approach the conversation, so it is as constructive as possible.
+In any case, it’s important to consider how to approach the conversation so it's as constructive as possible.

 Preparing to talk with the volunteer

-- Use positive language – when you contact the volunteer, use positive active language such as ‘I want to have a chat about how I can support you more’.
+- Use positive language – when you contact the volunteer, use positive active language like ‘I want to have a chat about how I can support you more’.

 - Offer reassurance – let the member know that this is not a formal conversation or process.
-For some volunteers this may be the first time that they have been contacted directly by their Commissioner, so they may be worried or concerned that they are in trouble.
+For some volunteers this may be the first time that they have been contacted directly by their commissioner, so they could be worried that they're in trouble.

-- Think about the venue – choose a location where you both feel comfortable to have the conversation, eg a café.
-This is not a formal process conversation and does not need to be in a formal location – however, if a conversation is potentially sensitive, it may be more appropriate to choose somewhere more discreet and quiet.
+- Think about the venue – choose a location where you both feel comfortable to have the conversation, such as a cafe.
+This isn't a formal process conversation and doesn't need to be in a formal location.
+However, if a conversation is potentially sensitive, it might be more appropriate to choose somewhere more discreet and quiet.